 - Use appropriate keywords or topic/event hashtags to appear in searches for those terms.

 In summary, all social media sites contain elements of both content and connections.
-However, while content sites can be an excellent way to show your talents in a professional context, without also using the connection and interactivity capabilities of a site, you’ll be missing out on wider opportunities to raise and enhance your professional profile.
+Content sites can be an excellent way to show your talents in a professional context.
+However, without also using the connection and interactivity capabilities of a site, you’ll be missing out on wider opportunities to raise and enhance your professional profile.

 Share your experience:

-How do you engage with content or conversation?
-Which appeals to you more?
+How do you engage with content or conversation, and which appeals to you more?
 Why?
 Share and discuss your responses with other learners in the Comments section.